Critics should now praise PM Imran Khan's COVID-19 policy: Shibli Faraz

 ISLAMABAD: Federal Minister for Information and Broadcasting Shibli Faraz on Sunday said that those who lamented the COVID-19 policy of the Prime Minister Imran Khan should at least praise him after it has succeeded in balancing between the health concerns and economic activities, ARY NEWS reported.

-“Even at that time the elite in the country tried to do politics over the issue and called for complete lockdown without keeping in view the situation faced by the poor segments of the society,” he said while taking a jibe at the opposition parties.
+“Even at that time the elite in the country tried to do politics over the issue and called for complete lockdown without keeping in view the situation faced by the poor segments of the society,” he said while taking a jibe at the opposition parties during a presser.

 Shibli Faraz said that Imran Khan was not deterred despite criticism and reiterated his calls to balance between the pandemic measures and economic activity.